 How solicitors charge their clients

-Under the Legal Profession Act 2004, solicitors are entitled to charge fees which are fair and reasonable.
-Some areas of the law are regulated by fee scales, for example, grant of probate and some workers compensation claims.
+Under the Legal Profession Uniform Law (NSW) No 16a, solicitors are entitled to charge fees which are fair and reasonable.
+Some areas of the law are regulated by fee scales, for example, grant of probate, some workers compensation claims and some debt recovery proceedings.
 In most areas of the law, costs may be calculated in any of the following ways:

 - a fixed amount